 References sent by email should come from a business account.
-If the provider does not have access to a business account and uses a personal 'server' (eg they may be retired), then telephone calls will be made to ascertain the legitimacy of the provider and the reference.
+If the provider does not have access to a business account uses a personal 'server' (e.g. they may be retired), then telephone calls will be made to ascertain the legitimacy of the provider and the reference.

-Should a reference (or references) arrive after the interview and indicate gaps in service or any other issue that requires further interrogation, then a member of the interviewing panel will meet with the potential appointee to seek confirmation regarding their suitability for appointment.
+Should a reference (or references) arrive after the interview and indicate gaps in service that have not been discussed at interview, or any other issue that requires further interrogation, then a member of the interviewing panel will meet with the potential appointee to seek confirmation regarding their suitability for appointment.

-All posts will be offered initially on a probationary period.
+All posts will be offered initially with a review period.
 If there are any concerns, particularly of any threat to students' welfare or safety, then employment may be terminated immediately during that period.
-If the probationary period is successfully completed, then the employee will move on to a permanent contract providing appropriate employment rights.
+If the review is positive, then the employee will move on to a permanent contract providing appropriate employment rights.
 Were there subsequently to be concerns re practice, they would be dealt with through the charity's identified processes (see 'Safeguarding', Whistleblowing' and 'Dealing with Allegations of Abuse against Staff' policies).

-Red Balloon will refer anyone who has harmed or is considered to pose a risk of harm to a child and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left, to the DBS.
-"The legal duty to refer applies equally in circumstances where an individual is deployed to another area of work that is not regulated activity, or they are suspended" (KCSiE Sept 2022) .
+RBET Norfolk will refer anyone who has harmed or is considered to pose a risk of harm to a child and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left, to the DBS.
+"The legal duty to refer applies equally in circumstances where an individual is deployed to another area of work that is not regulated activity, or they are suspended" (KCSiE Sept 2024).